Welding Student Guide to AWS Welding Certification

 How Much Does American Welding Society Certification Cost?

-At Tulsa Welding School (TWS) in Jacksonville, Florida, for example, which is an Accredited Testing Facility, the CW test costs $200 for current or past attendees of the school and $500 for non-attendees.
+At Tulsa Welding School (TWS) Jacksonville, an Accredited Testing Facility, the CW exam costs $200 for current or former students and $500 for non-attendees.

 Where To Get American Welding Society Certified?